On November 1, 2020, Kamala Harris posted this video on Twitter discussing the difference between equity vs. equality.

 Is Equality of Outcome Just?

 In this final section, we will be addressing the primary proposal of Harris’s video that we should advocate for “equitable treatment,” which, in her words, means that “we all end up at the same place.”
 This has often been phrased as equality of outcome.
 Does the Bible promote equality of outcome?
-Should Christians advocate for solutions that strive towards this goal?
+Should Christians advocate for solutions that strive toward this goal?
 Based on the principles we’ve already established, true equality of outcome becomes untenable for several reasons.

 First, to reiterate what was just said, not all inequity is the result of sin.
 While there are certainly many differences in outcome which result from the sinful choices of individuals, systemic injustices in culture, or the effect of sin on creation, this is not always the case.
 There are other differences in outcome which result from our individuality and diversity, such as innate characteristics, various preferences, different choices we make, cultural differences, geographical differences, etc. Differences in outcome which do not result from sin should not be corrected.
 These are a result of God’s good creation.
 To try and end all of these differences would be to play the role of God or to eliminate the diversity and individuality which God has superintended in our lives.